elshadsabziyev/AgribotArduinoInterface/README.md

     ```

 ## Usage
+### 1. Arduino Setup
+1. Connect the sensors to the Arduino board.
+2. Upload the `sensors.ino` sketch to the Arduino board.
+3. Connect the Arduino board to your computer using a USB cable.
+4. Open the Arduino IDE and go to `Tools > Port` to select the port where the Arduino board is connected.

+### 2. Firebase Configuration and App Setup
 1. You need to create a Firebase project and download the service account key file.
 You can follow the instructions [here](https://firebase.google.com/) to create a Firebase project and download the service account key file.
 2. To convert JSON to TOML, go to [ConvertSimple](https://convertsimple.com/convert-json-to-toml/) and convert the JSON file to TOML.
 Copy the TOML content.
 3. Create secrets.toml file in the root directory of the project and add TOML content under the `[firebase_auth]` section.
 Example: